subquery/subql/docs/run/run.md

 [IndexerManager] fetch block [403, 602]
 ````

 When the indexer first indexes the chain, fetching single blocks will significantly decrease the performance.
-Increasing the batch-size to adjust the number of blocks fetched and will decrease the overall processing time.
-The current default batch-size is 100.
+Increasing the batch size to adjust the number of blocks fetched will decrease the overall processing time.
+The current default batch size is 100.

 #### Local mode
 ````